lydialucchesi/smallsets/README.md

 ## Quick start example

-<span style="color:#FF6633">**Copy, paste, and run the following snippet
+<span style="color:#FF6633">**Copy, paste, and run the snippet of code
-of code to create your first Smallset Timeline!**</span>
+to create your first Smallset Timeline!**</span>

-*Check out the following section to see how to choose snapshot points and provide captions with structured comments in the preprocessing script.*
+The following section shows how to select snapshot points and provide captions with structured comments in the preprocessing script.

-*There are many built-in options to customise the appearance of your Smallset Timeline.
-See `?Smallset_Timeline` for details.*
+*See `?Smallset_Timeline` for options to customise the appearance of your Smallset Timeline.*

 ``` r
 library(smallsets)